hbroek/reken/documentation/developer-guide/chapter-6.md

 ## 6.5 rekenready event
-The `rekenready` event is fired on the `body` element when Reken is completed initialized and the UI is updated at startup.
+The `rekenready` event is fired on the `body` element when Reken is completed and initialized, and the UI is updated at startup.

 **Example: `rekenready` **